polca/premise/README.md

 What's new in 2.2.0?
 ====================

-- `IncrementalDatabase`: allows distinguishing the contirbution of each sector to the total impact.
+- `IncrementalDatabase`: allows distinguishing the contribution of each sector to the total impact.

 What's new in 2.1.4?
 ====================